Děkov: Administrative division

+Etymology

+The name is derived from the personal name Děk or Děka, meaning "Děk's/Děka's (court)".

 Geography

 Děkov is located about 14 km northwest of Rakovník and 57 km west of Prague.
 It lies in the Rakovník Uplands.
 The highest point is the flat hill Novoveský vrch at 440 m above sea level.

 History

 The first written mention of Děkov is from 1325.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Děkov is the Church of Saint John the Baptist.
 It was first mentioned in 1361.
 In 1664, it was replaced by the current early Baroque building.
 The church was rebuilt in 1729 and extended in 1868.